Retaliation Attorneys in Indianapolis

 Helping Clients Navigate Severance

 If you are offered a severance agreement, do not hesitate to consult with an attorney.
 At Cleveland Lehner Cassidy, we can take a look at what you’re offered and advise you of how your employer may be trying to limit their liability.
-Our attorneys fight for clients who experience all kinds of mistreatment at work, so we understand that you may feel vulnerable during this time.
 We’ll treat you with compassion and respect while keeping your best interests in mind.

 Can I File for Unemployment if I Accept Severance Pay?